Understanding Pregnancy Stretch Marks: Causes and Treatment

 Stretch marks, also called striae, are common skin changes that occur during pregnancy and leave indented streaks on areas such as the abdomen, hips, or thighs.
-Around 90% of pregnant women experience these marks during their last trimester, so they are not uncommon.
+Around 90% of pregnant women experience these marks during their last trimester.

 These marks appear when the skin stretches too quickly due to factors such as pregnancy, rapid weight shifts, or hormonal changes.
 Genetics and conditions like Cushing syndrome can also increase your chances of getting them.